Volantus/php-pigpio/docs/notifications.md

 ````

 ## Ticks
-To receive new events `$notifier->tick()` methods need to be called.
+To receive new events `$notifier->tick()` method need to be called.
 The method checks for events in the pipe, decodes them and fires the callback.
 Ticks may be performed in blocking or non-blocking mode.
 ### Blocking ticks
 `$notifier->tick(true)`